cretz/temporal-debug-go/README.md

     Error Potential deadlock detected: workflow goroutine "root" didn't yield for over a second

 This is because the debugger is going so slow stepping so many lines.
+The debugger can be sped up significantly by stepping out of files/functions eagerly.
+Use the `--exclude_func` and `--exclude_file` options to add regular expression patterns for functions and files to step out of when they are reached.
+This means that code events will not be captured for them _or for any code that is executed by them_ since this literally does a step-out debugger command.
+Note, files are normalized to use the `/` separator before matched on all platforms.

-Until [issue 2](https://github.com/cretz/temporal-debug-go/issues/2) is fixed, the current tracer steps through every line of non-Temporal-non-Go-stdlib code.
-The deadlock timeout can be disabled by setting `TEMPORAL_DEBUG` environment variable to any value.
+The deadlock timeout can be removed altogether by setting the `TEMPORAL_DEBUG` environment variable to any value.

 ### Example